JLanek/Rick_and_Morty_SQL_db/README.md

 # Rick_and_Morty_SQL_db

-The project is to show a simple CRUDA in #React with which we can add a character to the database, show it, remove it and modify its name.
+The project is to show a simple CRUD in #React with which we can add a character to the database, show it, remove it and modify its name.

 # Addons